-4-H Clubs/FFA Chapters participating in the Conservation Banner must:
+4-H Clubs and FFA organizations participating in the Conservation Banner must:

-- 1. Follow the requirements set forth for banners in the Butler County Fair Book. - 2.
-The theme, (We Know Healthy Soil = Healthy Life) must be displayed on the Conservation Banner.
+- 1. Follow the requirements set forth for banners in the Butler County 4-H Fair Book. - 2.
+The theme, (May the Forest be with You) must be displayed on the Conservation Banner.